 “It doesn’t matter if you believe that you can do it or not – You will always be right”.

 Read the sentence again.
 And then come to the conclusion that you can believe in anything you want to.
 People believe that aliens are dominating this planet.
 So why shouldn’t we be able to change our belief in a way that we truly believe that we will sleep superb again.
-Of course we can!
+Of course, we can!
 But we have to train this – it’s hard.
 Honestly – if we believe in things that do not match today’s representation of reality we struggle.

 Start small.
 Take little steps.
 Here is your first exercise:

-Write down that you will be a superb sleeper again and add a specific date to it.
+Write down what you will be a superb sleeper again and add a specific date to it.
 Read this daily and start building your sleeptrust doing so.
-Also don’t do things that work against building the trust in your ability to have a superb sleep.
+Also, don’t do things that work against building trust in your ability to have a superb sleep.
 For instance, you don’t want to have a look at your alarm clock in the case that you wake up at night.
 You know that it will go off when it is time to do so.
 Simply take the decision to stay in bed or to get up based on how you feel in this moment.

 Trust that things will be OK and eventually they will turn positive!